shawn0326/super-three.js/README.md

 * Mesh: Optimize clone performance.
 * Material: Optimize userData clone.
 * WebGLRenderer: Modified compile to support compile shader and upload data.
+* WebGLRenderer: Fix a bug in initMaterial: always update environment and fog - changing these trigger an getProgram call, but it's possible that the program doesn't change.

 ### 开发规范 ###